“Captivating… [a] heartfelt account of how newcomers carve a space for themselves in the melting pot of America.”

 Part memoir, part manifesto, Not Quite Not White is a searing appraisal of race and a path forward for the next not quite not white generation –a witty and sharply honest story of discovering that not-whiteness can be the very thing that makes us American.

 Sharmila Sen grew up in Calcutta, India, and immigrated to the United States when she was twelve.
 She was educated in the public schools of Cambridge, Mass., received her A.B. from Harvard and her Ph.D. from Yale in English literature.
 As an assistant professor at Harvard she taught courses on literatures from Africa, Asia, and the Caribbean for seven years.
-Currently, she is executive editor-at-large at Harvard University Press.
+Currently, she is Editorial Director Harvard University Press.
 Sharmila has lived and worked in India, Pakistan, and Bangladesh.
 She has lectured around the world on postcolonial literature and culture and published essays on racism and immigration.
 Sharmila resides in Cambridge, Mass., with her architect husband and their three children.

 Lunch begins at 11:45.
 Space is limited, RSVP to firstname.lastname@example.org.